-The Indonesian government has allocated a large amount of the budget for village government namely village allocation fund (in Indonesian called Alokasi Dana Desa/ADD).
+The Indonesian government has allocated a large amount of the budget for the village government namely village allocation fund (in Indonesian called Alokasi Dana Desa/ADD).
 Law No. 6 of 2014 concerning villages has mandated the government for managing this fund.
 It aims to accelerate the village-based program equally and equitably throughout Indonesia.
-Wibowo (2015) explained village financial management is carried out because village is basically a leading platform and the closest government to the people, who are strongly connected, advanced, independent and democratic.
+Wibowo (2015) explained village financial management is carried out because the village is basically a leading platform and the closest government to the people, who are strongly connected, advanced, independent and democratic.

-However, unfortunately, some cases have proven the existing misuse of village funds.
+However, some news in mass media has shown the existing misuse of village funds.
 This misuse has caused the unfulfilled service for people.
 The existing deviations that often occurred in village financial management include fictitious activities such as the mark-up for price, goods, and its total, fictitious spending, and budget use for individuals and groups.
-The data sample seen from the report of the Financial Supervisory Agency (BPK) on 120 villages in four districts in Central Java (Brebes, Grobogan, Teman Jung and Jepara) showed the phenomenon of deviation in village financial management (viva.co.id, 3/10/2017).
+The data sample seen from the report of the Financial Supervisory Agency (BPK) on 120 villages in four districts in Central Java (Brebes, Grobogan, Temanggung, and Jepara) showed the phenomenon of deviation in village financial management.
 Indonesia Corruption Watch (ICW) released 110 cases of misappropriation of village funds and allocation of village funds from 2016 to 2017.
-It was found that, the perpetrators were mostly carried out by the village head (detik.com, 11/08/2017).
+It was found that the perpetrators were mostly carried out by the village head (detik.com, 11/08/2017).
 ICW data showed that since village funds were given, there was a significant increase in cases of misuse of village funds.

-Several studies have confirmed the high deviation of village funds is due to the low competency and quality of human resources and the low level of supervision from the community (Mondale, Aliamin, & Fahlevi, 2017; Wibisono & Purnomo, 2017).
-Effective understanding and supervision can have a positive impact on the increase of village financial accountability (Kadir, Kiswanto, Widarini, Gunawan, & Puspitasari, 2017; Widarnawati, Santoso, & Suparman, 2018).
-Meanwhile, Abdullahi & Mansor (2015) used fraud theory to explain the causes of corruption in public organizations and found that pressure affected corruption.
+Several studies have confirmed the high fraud of village fund management is due to the low competency and quality of human resources and the low level of supervision from the community (Mondale, Aliamin, & Fahlevi, 2017; Wibisono & Purnomo, 2017).
+Effective understanding and supervision can have a positive impact on the increase of village financial accountability (Kadir et al., 2017; Widarnawati, Santoso, & Suparman, 2018).
+Meanwhile,

+Abdullahi & Mansor (2015) used the fraud theory to explain the causes of corruption in public organizations and found that pressure affected corruption.

-To understand the village financial deviation, the concept of pentagon fraud can be used.
-It is the concept developed from the concept of fraud triangle and distond fraud (Kusumantoro, Nurkhin, Mukhibad, & Kiswanto, 2016; Muhsin, Kardoyo, & Nurkhin, 2018).
-Prevention of fraud that occurs in the management of village fund allocations can also be explained in planned behavior theory, development theory, and triangle fraud (Rahimah, Murni, & Lysandra, 2018).
+To understand the village financial deviation, the concept of fraud pentagon can be used.
+It is the concept developed from the concept of fraud triangle and diamond fraud (Kusumantoro et al., 2016; Muhsin, Kardoyo, & Nurkhin, 2018).
+Prevention of fraud that occurs in the management of village fund allocations can also be explained in planned behavior theory and development theory (Rahimah, Murni, & Lysandra, 2018).
 While Amrul & Khotmi (2016) confirmed a strong influence from internal controls in anticipating fraudulent financial management trends.
-However, (Muhsin et al., 2018) failed to prove the concept of pentagon fraud to understand the factors influencing fraudulent behavior.
+However, (Muhsin et al., 2018) failed to prove the concept of fraud pentagon to understand the factors influencing fraudulent behavior.
 The same results were also obtained by Yusof (2016).
 Meanwhile, Aprilia (2017) was able to find a significant influence from external factors on financial fraudulent behavior.
 Oktaviani, Nyoman, & Atmadja (2017) showed several factors that can influence the potential for fraud in village financial management including practices of accountability, conflict of interest, and law enforcement.